MataMercer/matablog/docs/design.md

 -   There is a cooldown for every 10 searches if they are not a registered user.

 #### Create Post Button

--   Clicking the button opens up a new post creation page.
+Clicking the button opens up a new post creation page.

-#### Quick Post Button

--   Clicking the button opens up a modal for creating a new post.

 #### Switch Active blog